lou1306/academic-homepage/content/news/2024-unipr-seminar.md

 well.
 This required a number of theoretical breakthroughs, due to the large state spaces that even modest programs exhibit.
 This seminar will provide an overview of model checking approaches to software verification.
-We will start from the basics and then discuss a few more advanced procedure that have been devised to tackle programs with large (or infinite) state spaces.
+We will start from the basics and then discuss a few more advanced procedures that have been devised to tackle programs with large (or infinite) state spaces.
 Lastly, we show how these solutions may also enable automated reasoning on "complex adaptive systems".
 These are collections of autonomous, interacting agents